Reorganizing topologies of Steiner trees to accelerate their elimination: Introduction

 \section{Introduction}

-The Euclidean Steiner tree problem in $\mathbb{R}^{d}$ is an NP-hard optimization problem that can be defined as follows: given a set of points in $\mathbb{R}^{d}$, find the shortest tree (in terms of Euclidean length) that connects this set of points, using some additional points to construct the tree if necessary.
+The Euclidean Steiner tree problem in $\mathbb{R}^{d}$ is an NP-hard optimization problem \cite{Garey} that can be defined as follows: given a set of points in $\mathbb{R}^{d}$, find the shortest tree (in terms of Euclidean length) that connects this set of points, using some additional points to construct the tree if necessary.
 For consistency, we refer to the original points as \emph{regular points}, even though they are often referred to as \emph{terminal nodes} or \emph{terminal points}.
 The additional nodes of the tree are called \emph{Steiner points}.
-The solution to this problem is called a Steiner minimal tree, and some of its well-known and useful properties are: \begin{itemize} \item{A Steiner tree is a tree with $N$ regular points to which we can add $K$ Steiner points.} \item{Every angle between incident edges must be greater than or equal to 120\degree.} \item{Every vertex has a degree between 1 and 3, with the special case of the Steiner points which have three neighbors.
-Therefore, the edges incident to a Steiner point form angles of 120\degree. } \item{The number $K$ of Steiner points is at most $N - 2$.} \end{itemize} Readers may refer to \cite{ref4} to obtain more information about this problem, its properties and generalizations. \Cref{Fig1} shows the Steiner minimal tree for the set of black regular points.
+The solution to this problem is called a Steiner minimal tree.

+If a Steiner tree is defined as a tree with $N$ regular points to which we can add $K$ Steiner points, some of its well-known and useful properties \cite{Gilbert} are: \begin{itemize} \item{Every angle between incident edges must be greater than or equal to 120\degree.} \item{Every vertex has a degree between 1 and 3, with the special case of the Steiner points which have three neighbors.
+Therefore, the edges incident to a Steiner point form angles of 120\degree. } \item{The number $K$ of Steiner points is at most $N - 2$.} \end{itemize} Readers may refer to \cite{ref4} to obtain more information about this problem, its properties and generalizations.
+Figure~\ref{Fig1} shows the Steiner minimal tree for the set of black regular points.
 The white points are the Steiner points.
 Here, $N=10$ and $K=4$.